 And interestingly enough, while you always see something in the news about a baby being left in a hot car, rarely are the hot car deaths of animals mentioned.
 It’s also illegal if you leave a pet in a hot car.
 Not that we think YOU would do such a thing, of course.

 Let’s address divorce briefly.
 By law, pets are personal property.
 Like your clothes, shoes, or jewelry.
 Although there is much more meaningful attachment to our pets than to personal effects, the law treats them the same.

 As a result, in the event of divorce where the ownership of a pet is in dispute, the court will analyze certain factors to determine who should receive the pet.
 These factors are different from the factors a court will consider when determining custody of children.
 In those cases, custody is determined by considering the best interests of the child.

 In determining ownership of a pet following divorce, the court would look to see who took care of the pet, paid for it, and spent time with it.

 Note: If the pet is a family pet and if children are involved, the pet will probably go to the person who receives custody of the children.

 We all want our pet(s) to be loved and cared for after our passing.
 As a result, if you have a pet, consider listing in your will or trust a provision that states who will receive your pet and how money you will leave for its care.

 While you may create a “pet trust” to outline the care of your pet, there’s definitely someone out there who will gladly “adopt” your pet for free.
-But if that’s what you want to go ahead.
+But if that’s what you want to do, go ahead.
 You won’t be the first or the last!